beeker1121/gotodo/README.md

 The interaction with our backend database, MySQL, is handled by the `database` package (or domain).
 This package has no other concerns other than creating, reading, updating, and deleting entries from the various tables of our database.

 The next higher level up is the `services` package.
-This handled implementing our core application logic using the `database` package to persist and pull what we need.
+This handles implementing our core application logic using the `database` package to persist and pull what we need.

 Finally, our `api` domain uses the `services` package within the various endpoint handlers.